-In between juggling campaigns and toddlers, we’ve taken a look at a few of the brands that have risen to the challenge of looking after their staff while operating in COVID-19 and some who haven’t.
+In between juggling campaigns and toddlers, we’ve taken a look at a few of the brands that have risen to the challenge of looking after their staff while operating in COVID-19 and some that haven’t.

 Let’s start with Sports Direct, a brand that finds itself up a certain stream without a certain implement thanks to the questionable judgement of its owner, Mike Ashley.

-Ashley, whose multi-billion pound empire also includes House of Fraser and Evans Cycles, kicked things off by publicly trying to twist the Government’s arm in order to keep his shops open during lockdown.
+Ashley, whose multi-billion pound empire also includes House of Fraser and Evans Cycles, kicked things off by publicly trying to twist the government’s arm in order to keep his shops open during lockdown.
 While other non-essential retailers were forced to shut, in a letter to Number 10, Ashley argued that sports and fitness equipment made his company a vital asset.

 Clearly pleased with his work, he later published the note on the Sports Direct Twitter account.

 The government denied Ashley dispensation; however, Sports Direct has continued to operate online via its Derbyshire warehouse, where the company has admitted it’s struggling to implement the government’s COVID-19 regulations for thousands of workers.